Radee1/django-cims/README.md

 * The CIMS application has a team page which shows the different team members available before a user registers on the app.
 When a user registers, the application will then enable the authorized user/admin to view, add, update or delete the team members.

+* The Links; the service page is linked to all the four services found on the dashboard.
+The four services on the dashboard (that is to say, cims patients, appointments, diagnosis and pharmacy) when clicked, all have the "back to the dashboard" arrow that helps take it back to the dashboard and the "next" arrow to aid navigation to the next service.

 * The CIMS app has a services page.
 The service page for users who are just visiting the application before registration is static and only offers a chance to view the services offered.
 After registration, the users/admins will be able to view and manage the services.
 This means that the users will be able to fully manage the patients, the appointments, the diagnosis and the medication or prescription on the application.

 * I have tested the functionality through code inspection and I'm happy to report that the CIMS app features function as intended.